 The NewERA model is a unique tool for effectively measuring the macroeconomic and detailed sectoral impacts of changes affecting the energy sectors.
-Its macroeconomic outputs include forecasts of prices of energy commodities, demand and supply of all goods and services, changes in imports and exports, gross regional product, consumption, investment, disposable income, and changes in employment statistics.
+Its macroeconomic outputs include forecasts of prices of energy commodities, demand and supply of all goods and services, changes in imports and exports, gross domestic product, gross regional product, consumption, investment, disposable income, and changes in employment statistics.
 Detailed electric sector outputs include new builds, retrofits and dispatch decisions for generating units.

 Applying the expertise of leading economic modelers and the extensive energy industry experience of NERA Economic Consulting, the model allows for:

-- Full evaluation of how new and potential future policy, technology, and other changes will interact with each other and influence the key market drivers for the energy sectors
+- Full evaluation of how new and potential future policy, technology, and other changes will interact with each other and influence the key market drivers for the energy sectors;

-- Assessment of the economic consequences these changes may have on the non-energy sectors of the economy, for which energy usage and costs are important factors
+- Assessment of the economic consequences these changes may have on the non-energy sectors of the economy, for which energy usage and costs are important factors;

-The NewERA model's integrated approach gives NERA's experts the capability to evaluate the full economic impacts of a range of current and proposed market-based and command-and-control policies, such as:
+- The NewERA model's integrated approach gives NERA's experts the capability to evaluate the full economic impacts of a range of current and proposed market-based and command-and-control policies, such as:

 - Clean energy standards;

-- Emission taxes or prices;
+- Emission taxes;

 - Emission cap-and-trade policies;

-- Mandated construction of new builds or retrofits (or requirements to retrofit or retire);
+- Mandated construction of new builds or retrofits (or requirements to retrofit or retire); and